Level 4, 18 North Tce, Adelaide SA

 In order to keep your consultation as smooth and efficient as possible, we ask that you please bring all relevant documentation with you on the day.
 This includes your referral letter, Medicare card, private health insurance details and any third party or return to work insurance information.

-During your initial consultation with one of our specialist plastic surgeons, you will have an extended opportunity to discuss expectations and desired outcomes, along with any questions you may have about the procedure.
+During your initial consultation with your Specialist Plastic Surgeon, you will have an extended opportunity to discuss expectations and desired outcomes, along with any questions you may have about the procedure.

 You will then meet with one of our experienced nurses, where you will have clinical images taken in our blue room as a before and after reference for both yourself and your surgeon (please note that all our images are confidential and are stored securely online with the current privacy act).
 During this time, you may also be fitted with a compression garment.